 "Oh."
 Molly felt a little awkward with the man grinning at her.
 "Er, alright."
 She turned quickly back to her work, trying to ignore the man as he pulled out a thin metal tool and starting scanning around the room.

 This went on for a few minutes.
-The man seemed to be babbling to himself about plasma coils and electricity.
-Molly couldn't help but be interested in the man, though she didn't let it show.
+The man was babbling to himself in some sort of ongoing monologue.
+Molly tried to listen to what he was saying, but all she caught was some nonsense about plasma coils and electricity.
+She couldn't help but be interested in the man, though she didn't let it show.
 There was just something different about him.
-Maybe it was his slightly eccentric outfit, or his unusual cheerfulness, but whatever it was, it made her listen to his babble.
+Maybe it was his slightly eccentric outfit, or his unusual cheerfulness, but whatever it was, it made her a bit bolder in trying to listen to him rather than minding her own business.
 She'd never heard of the things he was talking about, but the way he was going on, he was either mad or a genius.
 Somehow, she felt he might be both.
 And Molly Hooper had had plenty of experience with a man who was both.

 Finally, the shaking subsided.
 Molly waited before trying to move again, fearing aftershocks, but the ground seemed pretty stable now.

-The coroner got to her feet, wincing slightly.
+The pathologist got to her feet, wincing slightly.
 "Yeah, I'm fine," she replied, feeling a little foolish.
 "What was that, an earthquake?"

 "Dunno."
 The concern was gone now, replaced by a grin as cheerful as before, except now it was tinged with excitement and anticipation.
 He gave Molly a conspiratorial grin as he suggested, "Let's find out!"
 With that, he turned and headed out through the doors.